Why and When You Need to Take Potassium

 What does someone who aggregates health news do when they are sick?
-Now, I’m not saying what my issue was, let’s just say it wasn’t a pretty picture but… Well, for the first couple of days you are just sick, rather pathetically so… proclaiming “why me? – I eat healthy”, “why me?
+Now, I’m not saying what my issue was, let’s just say it wasn’t a pretty picture but… In my case for the first couple of days you are just sick, rather pathetically so… proclaiming “why me? – I eat healthy”, “why me?
 I take my vitamins and try to make good choices” along with “how can I deal with my puppies when I can’t leave my bathroom”.
-Then, at some point as symptoms begin to abate and overpowering weakness takes over from other stuff, your brain is left to wonder if what you know can help you get better.
+Then, at some point as symptoms begin to abate and overpowering weakness takes over from the other stuff, your brain is left to wonder if what you know can help you get better.
 So here it is…

 The Power of Potassium